ChrisLisbon/QGIS_LinesRankingPlugin/docs/usage/river_case.md

 # River network analysis use case

 Welcome to the "River use case" page.
-Here is information on how you can use the plugin to analyze the river network and prepare visualizations.
+Here is information on how you can use the plugin to analyze the Ob river network and which visualizations can prepare.

 ## Important tip!